corda/corda/docs/source/quickstart-build.rst

 Step Two: Creating states
 -------------------------

 Since the CorDapp models a car dealership network, a state must be created to represent cars.
+States are immutable objects representing on-ledger facts.
+A state might represent a physical asset like a car, or an intangible asset or agreement like an IOU.
+For more information on states, see the `state documentation <./key-concepts-states.html>`_.

 1. From IntelliJ expand the source files and navigate to ``contracts > src > main > kotlin > com.template > states > TemplateState.kt``.